lullaby6/graves-data-pack/README.md

 The graves in the end's void generate at Y = 1, and the graves that are under the lava will rise to the surface of the lava!

-Version: `1.21.X`

-## 📂 Installation

-Move the downloaded file in the path `.minecraft/saves/[world]/datapacks`

-## 👾 Bugs/Issues

-Please report any bug/issues to the [Discord Server](https://discord.gg/5UdcDa5xNC) in the `bugs` channel, or create a issue in the [Github Repostiroy](https://github.com/lullaby6/graves-data-pack/issues), or a comment in [Planet Minecraft](https://www.planetminecraft.com/data-pack/graves-6529892/).

 ## ⌨️ Commands

 ### Player